daanyaal1/20-questions-agent/readme.md

 python main.py --num_games 10
 ```

-At the end of your experiment you'll see some simple results of your simulation like e.g.:
+At the end of your experiment you'll see some simple analysis for your simulation like e.g.:

 ```
 Game Analysis: